frappe/manual_erpnext_com/manual_erpnext_com/www/contents/introduction/concepts-and-terms.md

 #### Blog Post

 A short article that appears in the “Blog” section of the website generated from the ERPNext website module.
-Blog is a short from of “Web Log”.
+Blog is a short form of “Web Log”.

 > Website > Blog Post